Araw ng Wika by Bacolod Homeschoolers Network

 One of the moms brought their family’s sungkaan set and she had a short session teaching the kids how to play sungka, a native Filipino game using a wooden board and seashells.
 The paradox of the sungka is that it’s a long game but rather quiet simple.
 But in order to win it, you also need to count and strategize.
 The kids had so much fun–so much actually that my kids begged for a sungkaan set and we continued to play it at home days after the event.

-One of the “weaknesses” of some homeschoolers is the Filipino language.
+One of the “weaknesses” of some Bacolod homeschoolers is the Filipino language.
 And I guess it is safe to say that most kids nowadays lack the appreciation of Filipino culture.
-Through this event, we hoped to give our children a practical application of their Filipino subject as well as a better appreciation of our native culture–even if it’s just a glimpse.
+Through this event, we hoped to give our children a practical application of their Filipino subject as well as a better appreciation of the native culture of the Philippines –even if it’s just a glimpse.
 Next year, we hope to have a bigger event, something that’s more organized and with more research involved so that the kids can better look into the history and rich culture of the Philippines.

 Our next event: United Nations Day